We're currently designing the next Devex World experience

 MORE THAN A CONFERENCE, IT’S A BREATH OF FRESH INSIGHT.

-Thinkers & doers, changemakers & expert practitioners will converge by the hundreds at The Mead Center for American Theater in Washington, DC on June 14, 2016.
-The first global development event of its kind, Devex World is a full day of inspiring, interactive, collaborative sessions with one focus: you.
+Thinkers & doers, changemakers & expert practitioners converged by the hundreds at The Mead Center for American Theater in Washington, D.C. on June 14th, 2016.
+The first global development event of its kind, Devex World was a full day of inspiring, interactive, collaborative sessions exploring the increasingly complex landscape of global development.

-We enter a future where new models reign.
+We find ourselves in a future where new models reign.
 No sector, no function, no professional can afford to miss the data revolution or arrive late to innovations transforming lives at scale.
 This more global, dynamic, competitive ecosystem is brimming with possibility.

 Devex World is not just about understanding this future.
 It’s about charting it for you, your organization, and the world.
-Tickets are limited - reserve your place now.
+Read more about Devex World 2018 and get your ticket now.

 Changing the world?